Blog Hero

 Your sinuses can be divided into four main regions.
 These include:

-• Frontal sinuses, located in the forehead above your eyes.
+• Frontal sinuses are located in the forehead above your eyes.

-• Maxillary sinuses, found on either side of your nose near the cheekbones.
+• Maxillary sinuses are found on either side of your nose near the cheekbones.

-• Ethmoid sinuses, located between your eyes, closer to the bridge of your nose.
+• Ethmoid sinuses are located between your eyes and are closer to the bridge of your nose.

-• Sphenoid sinuses, located deeper in your skull, behind the ethmoid sinuses.
+• Sphenoid sinuses are located deeper in your skull, behind the ethmoid sinuses.

 Each plays an essential role in keeping your respiratory system healthy.